 Before meeting or taking the next steps in your craigslist hookup, make sure to do a quick background check.
 You can use a service like BeenVerified, where after some basic information of your hookup, the tool will search public records, social media, online images, addresses, and much more.

 The service will return all the details on the person you entered so you may double-check if it all checks out.

 For many things, Craigslist is a great, reliable place to get a good deal or make a few bucks.
 You may find a great roommate on the website, or snag a mini-fridge for half the price, or maybe even meet someone interesting… if you play smart and stay safe about it.

 When using Craigslist, you must be vigilant in your instincts about people.
 Make sure you’re watching out for warning signs, like bad grammar or contradicting stories and promises, when someone replies to your responses.
 If you’re the one sending out a response to an existing ad, try to check into the validity of the account who posted it.

 As you are talking with someone on Craigslist, watch for where their motives seem to lie.
 Are they a little too eager to promise whatever you want?
 Do they seem more interested in getting you to do something they want, such as sending a password, picture, or clicking on a link?
 How genuine does their English seem, and can you think of a reason why they’re choosing to push this with you?

-These questions will help you try to seperate scammers from real people.
+These questions will help you try to separate scammers from real people.